Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 Value: `#!cpp int 245`

 ID of the player resource Workshop Gold Trickle.
 Check [here](../../resources/resources/#245-trade-workshop-gold-productivity "Jump to: Game Mecahnicsc > Resources > #245-trade-workshop-gold-productivity") for more info about what this resource does.

+### 10.221. cAttributeUnitsValueTotal

+Value: `#!cpp int 246`

+ID of the player resource Units Value Total.
+Check [here](../../resources/resources/#246-units-value-total "Jump to: Game Mecahnicsc > Resources > #246-units-value-total") for more info about what this resource does.

+### 10.222. cAttributeBuildingsValueTotal

+Value: `#!cpp int 247`

+ID of the player resource Buildings Value Total.
+Check [here](../../resources/resources/#247-buildings-value-total "Jump to: Game Mecahnicsc > Resources > #247-buildings-value-total") for more info about what this resource does.

+### 10.223. cAttributeVillagersCreatedTotal

+Value: `#!cpp int 248`

+ID of the player resource Villagers Created Total.
+Check [here](../../resources/resources/#248-villagers-created-total "Jump to: Game Mecahnicsc > Resources > #248-villagers-created-total") for more info about what this resource does.

+### 10.224. cAttributeVillagersIdlePeriodsTotal

+Value: `#!cpp int 249`

+ID of the player resource Villagers Idle Periods Total.
+Check [here](../../resources/resources/#249-villagers-idle-periods-total "Jump to: Game Mecahnicsc > Resources > #249-villagers-idle-periods-total") for more info about what this resource does.

+### 10.225. cAttributeVillagersIdleSecondsTotal

+Value: `#!cpp int 250`

+ID of the player resource Villagers Idle Seconds Total.
+Check [here](../../resources/resources/#250-villagers-idle-seconds-total "Jump to: Game Mecahnicsc > Resources > #250-villagers-idle-seconds-total") for more info about what this resource does.

+### 10.226. cAttributeTradeFoodPercent

+Value: `#!cpp int 251`

+ID of the player resource Trade Food Percent.
+Check [here](../../resources/resources/#251-trade-food-percent "Jump to: Game Mecahnicsc > Resources > #251-trade-food-percent") for more info about what this resource does.

+### 10.227. cAttributeTradeWoodPercent

+Value: `#!cpp int 252`

+ID of the player resource Trade Wood Percent.
+Check [here](../../resources/resources/#252-trade-wood-percent "Jump to: Game Mecahnicsc > Resources > #252-trade-wood-percent") for more info about what this resource does.

+### 10.228. cAttributeTradeStonePercent

+Value: `#!cpp int 253`

+ID of the player resource Trade Stone Percent.
+Check [here](../../resources/resources/#253-trade-stone-percent "Jump to: Game Mecahnicsc > Resources > #253-trade-stone-percent") for more info about what this resource does.

+### 10.229. cAttributeLivestockFoodProductivity

+Value: `#!cpp int 254`

+ID of the player resource Livestock Food Productivity.
+Check [here](../../resources/resources/#254-livestock-food-productivity "Jump to: Game Mecahnicsc > Resources > #254-livestock-food-productivity") for more info about what this resource does.

+### 10.230. cAttributeSpeedUpBuildingType

+Value: `#!cpp int 255`

+ID of the player resource Speed Up Building Type.
+Check [here](../../resources/resources/#255-speed-up-building-type "Jump to: Game Mecahnicsc > Resources > #255-speed-up-building-type") for more info about what this resource does.

+### 10.231. cAttributeSpeedUpBuildingRange

+Value: `#!cpp int 256`

+ID of the player resource Speed Up Building Range.
+Check [here](../../resources/resources/#256-speed-up-building-range "Jump to: Game Mecahnicsc > Resources > #256-speed-up-building-range") for more info about what this resource does.

+### 10.232. cAttributeSpeedUpPercentage

+Value: `#!cpp int 257`

+ID of the player resource Speed Up Percentage.
+Check [here](../../resources/resources/#257-speed-up-percentage "Jump to: Game Mecahnicsc > Resources > #257-speed-up-percentage") for more info about what this resource does.

+### 10.233. cAttributeSpeedUpObjectType

+Value: `#!cpp int 258`

+ID of the player resource Speed Up Object Type.
+Check [here](../../resources/resources/#258-speed-up-object-type "Jump to: Game Mecahnicsc > Resources > #258-speed-up-object-type") for more info about what this resource does.

+### 10.234. cAttributeSpeedUpEffectType

+Value: `#!cpp int 259`

+ID of the player resource Speed Up Effect Type.
+Check [here](../../resources/resources/#259-speed-up-effect-type "Jump to: Game Mecahnicsc > Resources > #259-speed-up-effect-type") for more info about what this resource does.

+### 10.235. cAttributeSpeedUpSecondaryEffectType

+Value: `#!cpp int 260`

+ID of the player resource Speed Up Secondary Effect Type.
+Check [here](../../resources/resources/#260-speed-up-secondary-effect-type "Jump to: Game Mecahnicsc > Resources > #260-speed-up-secondary-effect-type") for more info about what this resource does.

+### 10.236. cAttributeSpeedUpSecondaryPercentage

+Value: `#!cpp int 261`

+ID of the player resource Speed Up Secondary Percentage.
+Check [here](../../resources/resources/#261-speed-up-secondary-percentage "Jump to: Game Mecahnicsc > Resources > #261-speed-up-secondary-percentage") for more info about what this resource does.

+### 10.237. cAttributeExtraElephantConvertResist

+Value: `#!cpp int 262`

+ID of the player resource Extra Elephant Convert Resist.
+Check [here](../../resources/resources/#262-extra-elephant-convert-resist "Jump to: Game Mecahnicsc > Resources > #262-extra-elephant-convert-resist") for more info about what this resource does.

+### 10.238. cAttributeStartingScoutID

+Value: `#!cpp int 263`

+ID of the player resource Starting Scout I D. Check [here](../../resources/resources/#263-starting-scout-id "Jump to: Game Mecahnicsc > Resources > #263-starting-scout-id") for more info about what this resource does.

+### 10.239. cAttributeRelicWoodRate

+Value: `#!cpp int 264`

+ID of the player resource Relic Wood Rate.
+Check [here](../../resources/resources/#264-relic-wood-production-rate "Jump to: Game Mecahnicsc > Resources > #264-relic-wood-production-rate") for more info about what this resource does.

+### 10.240. cAttributeRelicStoneRate

+Value: `#!cpp int 265`

+ID of the player resource Relic Stone Rate.
+Check [here](../../resources/resources/#265-relic-stone-production-rate "Jump to: Game Mecahnicsc > Resources > #265-relic-stone-production-rate") for more info about what this resource does.